LEARN MORE ABOUT THE TYPES

 What is Domestic Abuse?

 Sometimes it can be difficult for someone who is in an abusive relationship to realise that they are being abused.
-The perpetrator may not always act abusively; sometimes he or she may be loving and kind.
+The perpetrator may not always act abusively; sometimes they may be loving and kind.

 Does your partner, friend, carer, or a family member: